-Alongside its chic cousin Wilderness Boutique Hotel Nangu, Inari is the latest from Lapland darlings Nellim – a favourite among our clients.
-Indeed, while it’s brand new for winter 2017/2018, it remains faithful to Nellim’s signature combination of cosy comfort and wilderness experience.
+Alongside its chic cousin Wilderness Boutique Hotel Nangu, this stunning Lapland lodge strikes the perfect balance between cosy comfort and wilderness experience.
 As such, its spectacular views over remote Lake Inari in the depths of Finnish Lapland are taken in by a collection of delightful accommodation.
 The log cabins and Aurora Cabin domes are particular highlights.
 What’s more, although you’ll be ideally poised for the Northern Lights and a full spread of winter activities, it’s all just a short flight away.

 Returning in from the wilds, you’ll be happy to hear both hunger and tastebuds are well catered for at Inari’s restaurant.
 Here, Lappish delicacies are served up to panoramic views over Lake Inari, invited in by picture windows.
 Expect menus to follow the seasons, with a focus on freshness and high quality whether you’re indulging with salmon delicacies or tucking into hearty stews.
 Breakfasts and lunch are buffet style, while dinners have a table service.
 Lastly, for a special occasion, consider one of the celebration packages or simply indulge with a cocktail at the bar.